inspec/inspec-aws/docs/resources/aws_ec2_fleet.md

 # aws_ec2_fleet

-Use the `aws_ec2_fleet` InSpec audit resource to test properties of a single specific AWS EC2 Fleet.
+Use the `aws_ec2_fleet` InSpec audit resource to test properties of the singular resource of AWS EC2 Fleet.

 The AWS::EC2::SpotFleet specifies the configuration information to launch a fleet--or group--of instances.